Brady Tkachuk decides against returning to BU, will sign with Senators

 Between the trade deadline and draft weekend, the Red Wings got out their hardhats and did some real work in rebuilding.
 Getting some serious assets for Petr Mrazek and especially Tomas Tatar put Detroit in a nice position, and they knocked it out of the park – as far as we can ever know with teenage prospects – at the 2018 NHL Draft.

-It’s long felt like there’s been a tug-o-war for Holland between competing (and now, merely saving face) and making the painful-but-necessary moves to replenish Detroit’s talent.
+It’s long felt like there’s been a tug of war for Holland between competing (and now, merely saving face) and making the painful-but-necessary moves to replenish Detroit’s talent.

 Such thoughts resurfaced in early July when the Red Wings signed 30-year-old Jonathan Bernier, 32-year-old Mike Green, and 34-year-old Thomas Vanek, with Green getting two years and Bernier inking for three.